PHYTOCHEMICAL CHARACTERIZATION AND CYTOTOXIC EVALUATION OF METHANOLIC EXTRACT OF GARCINIA INDICA FRUIT RINDHTML Full Text

-Plants has been used as an age old remedy of cancer history of use in the treatment of cancer Several reports describe that the anticancer activity of medicinal plants is due to the presence of antioxidants present in them.
-In fact, the medicinal plants are easily available, cheaper and possess no toxicity as compared to the modern (allopathic) drugs 2.
+Plants have been used as an age-old remedy of cancer history of use in the treatment of cancer.
+Several reports describe that the anticancer activity of medicinal plants is due to the presence of antioxidants present in them.
+The medicinal plants are easily available, cheaper and possess no toxicity as compared to the modern (allopathic) drugs 2.

 MATERIAL AND METHODS:

 Plant Material: The fruits of Garcinia indica were collected from the Konkan region of Maharashtra and authenticated by A. Benniamin, Scientist, Botanical Survey of India, Pune, Maharashtra, India.

 Preparation and Extraction of Plant Material: The fruit rinds of Garcinia indica were cut into pieces and shade dried at room temperature.
 They were subjected to size reduction to a coarse powder by using mixer grinder.
 The powder was extracted with methanol using a Soxhlet apparatus 8, 9.
 The methanolic extract was filtered and evaporated under reduced pressure using rotary vacuum evaporator.
 The sweet-scented, chocolate colored semisolid residue formed after complete dryness was kept in an airtight and waterproof container which is stored in the refrigerator.
 The extract was used for determination of total phenol and flavonoid content and also for the assessment of antioxidant capacity.

 Phytochemical Screening: The phytochemical investigation of the methanolic extract of dried fruit rinds of Garcinia indica was carried out using standard protocol.
 The phytochemical tests were performed on the extract using standard methods 10.

 Estimation of Total Phenolic and Flavonoid Content: